Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: In-depth look at mechanism of CG-acceleration in Section

 \subsection{Accuracy of CG sampler}

-Since CG technically does not yield the exact solution when terminated at $k < p$ iterations, we assess the accuracy of the samples generated by the CG-accelerated Gibbs by comparing them against the ``ground truth'' samples generated by the direct Gibbs.
-As we show, perturbation of the target distribution due to the CG approximation error is, if any, so small that it is essentially negligible.

-We compare the two sets of samples in terms of the primary parameter of interest $\bbeta$.
-The mixing of $\bbeta$ is generally fast for any fixed $\tau$, but the dependency between $\bbeta$ and $\tau$ somewhat reduces the overall mixing rate.
-To ensure that the effective sample sizes for $\bbeta$ are large enough to adequately characterize the stationary distribution, therefore, we employ an empirical Bayes approach.
-We first find a value $\hat{\tau}$ which approximately maximizes the marginal likelihood through Monte Carlo expectation-maximization algorithm \citep{park2008bayes-lasso}.
-We then run the two samplers conditional on $\tau = \hat{\tau}$.

-We test for differences between the two sets of the MCMC samples as follows.
-We first set $\bm{\hat{\beta}}_{\text{bench}}$ and $\bm{\hat{\beta}}_{\text{cg}}$ to be the posterior means estimated by averaging the samples from the direct Gibbs (used as a benchmark) and CG-accelerated Gibbs.
-Figure~\ref{fig:cg_sampler_accuracy_diagnostic_plots}(a) graphically compares these two estimators as an informal sanity check.
-We then estimate the effective sample sizes of $\beta_j$ from the respective samplers using the R {CODA} package \citep{plummer2006coda}.
-These estimated effective sample sizes can be used to estimate the Monte Carlo standard deviations $\hat{\sigma}_j$ of the differences ${\hat{\beta}}_{\text{bench}, \, j} - {\hat{\beta}}_{\text{cg}, \, j}$.
-When the two sets of samples have the same stationary distribution, the standardized differences $({\hat{\beta}}_{\text{bench}, \, j} - {\hat{\beta}}_{\text{cg}, \, j} ) / \hat{\sigma}_j$ are approximately distributed as the standard Gaussians by the Markov chain central limit theorem \citep{geyer11intro_to_mcmc}.
+We assess accuracy of the CG sampler in the real data setting of Section~\ref{sec:application} by applying the same diagnostics as in Section~\ref{sec:cg_sampler_accuracy}.
+We confirm again that the distribution of the CG sampler output is exact for practical purposes.

-Figure~\ref{fig:cg_sampler_accuracy_diagnostic_plots}(b) confirms that the distribution of the standardized differences closely follows the ``null'' distribution.
+When comparing the outputs of the direct and CG-accelerated Gibbs samplers, the estimated posterior means of regression coefficients closely aligns with each other (Figure~\ref{fig:cg_sampler_accuracy_diagnostic_plots}(a)).
+As the more formal statistical test of difference in the two estimators, Figure~\ref{fig:cg_sampler_accuracy_diagnostic_plots}(b) shows that the distribution of the standardized differences closely follows the ``null'' distribution.
 Figure~\ref{fig:cg_sampler_accuracy_diagnostic_plots}(a) and \ref{fig:cg_sampler_accuracy_diagnostic_plots}(b) are based on the posterior samples for the propensity score model, but we obtained essentially the same result under the treatment effect model.
 We additionally performed the same diagnostic on the estimators of the posterior second moment of $\bbeta$ and obtained similar results.